Administer a federated server

 - If you are connecting through ArcGIS Web Adaptor, you'll need to ensure administrative access is enabled on ArcGIS Web Adaptor.
 The URL you'll use to connect is formatted https://webadaptor.domain.com/arcgis/manager.

 If your portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you'll need to enter the user name and password of your portal account.
+If your portal is configured with Windows Active Directory, you may be prompted to enter your Windows credentials or be logged into Manager automatically.

 Connect to the server in ArcGIS for Desktop